mrommel/Colony/README.md

 - click on mini map should focus
 - move unit on longclick
 - rough terrain + mountain => terrain and not feature
+- less deserts
 - limit sight thru mountains
 - riffs as obstacles
+- add tradeing ship unit that moves from city to city
+- pirates only follow units in sight
+- shipwreck animation

 ## Maybe
 - collect wood with axemann